matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

    :relay-types   #{:mouse/pos :stats/jvm :mouse/hist}})
 ~~~

 In this configuration map, we tell the component to relay three message types, `:mouse/pos`, `:stats/jvm`, and `:mouse/hist`.
 Also, we provide a function that renders the static HTML that is served to the clients.
 Have a look at the namespace to learn more.
-In particular, watch out for elements with an ID, like `[:div#mouse]`, `[:figure#histograms.fullwidth]`, `[:div#info]`, or `[:div#observer]`.
+In particular, watch out for elements with an ID, such as `[:div#mouse]`, `[:figure#histograms.fullwidth]`, `[:div#info]`, or `[:div#observer]`.
 The client-side application will render dynamic content into these DOM elements.

-Then, also in the server-side `example.core` namespace is the `-main` function, which is the entry point into the application.
+Then, also in the server-side `example.core` namespace, there is the `-main` function, which is the entry point into the application.
 Here, we save a PID file, which will contain the process ID, also log the PID, and `start!` the application.
 We also start the server-side portion of the metrics gathering and display, but more about that later.

 Finally, we let the main thread sleep until roughly the end of time, or until the application gets killed, whatever happens first.
-Well, `Long/MAX_VALUE` is only until roughly 292 million years from now, but hey, that should be enough.
+Well, `Long/MAX_VALUE` in milliseconds is only until roughly 292 million years from now, but hey, that should be enough.

 Okay, now we have the message flow from capturing the mouse events to the server and back.
 Next, let's look at what happens to those events when they are back at the client.